chetchopra/IsItWorthIt/README.md

 **Is it Worth it** is a single page web application that allows users to visualize the value of an item they wish to purchase in the form of other items.

 Users who sign up can access an additional feature where they can save items that they think are worth purchasing to a personal wishlist.
-They may also edit and delete items from their wishlist.
+They can also edit and delete items from their wishlist.

 # Demo
 Please visit https://chetchopra.github.io/IsItWorthIt/